 Laws Applicable to People Injured in Illinois Car Accidents

-Ignorance of the law is not an excuse if you were injured in a car accident in Illinois.
-While there are many laws that apply to specific situations (and you should speak to an attorney to confirm how the law applies to your situation), you should be aware that you must file a lawsuit for personal injuries within two years of the accident (735 ILCS 5/13-202).
+Ignorance of the law would not be an excuse if you were injured in a car accident in Illinois.
+While many laws apply to specific situations (and you should speak to an attorney to confirm how the law applies to your situation), you should be aware that you must file a lawsuit for personal injuries within two years of the accident (735 ILCS 5/13-202).
 If you do not file a lawsuit for your injuries within the statute of limitations, you will be forever barred from doing so.

 Any person involved in a car accident in Illinois would do well to review the Illinois Motor Vehicle Code 625 ILCC 5 which enumerates the responsibilities of drivers in Illinois.
-In particular, Chapter 11, addresses the Rules of the Road and is valuable for a drivers to periodically review as the law is constantly updated.
+In particular, Chapter 11, addresses the Rules of the Road and is valuable for drivers to review as the law is continually updated.

 From the perspective of damages, you will want to know that Illinois has adopted a ‘modified comparative fault’ doctrine for cases such as auto crashes.
-In application to an auto accident injury claim, your damages that you may be entitled to receive are reduced the percentage of fault allocated to you.
-If you are deemed to be 20% at fault for a car accident, you can recover 80% of the damages that you would be entitled to.
+In application to a car accident injury claim, your damages that you may be entitled to receive are reduced the percentage of fault allocated to you.
+If you are deemed to be 20% at fault for a car accident, you can recover 80% of the damages entitled to you.
 Bear in mind that if you are more than 50% at fault for an accident, you will be completely barred from a recovery.

 Consequently, it is important to fully evaluate the liability aspects of car accident cases to establish fault early on.